sret-farhan2021/social-media-manager.github.io/README.md

 - **Post Scheduling:** Plan and schedule your posts in advance.
 - **Analytics Dashboard:** Track your social media performance with detailed analytics.
 - **Account Management:** Handle multiple accounts with ease.
+- **Easy Integration:** Can be easily with integrated with API of various social media accounts.

 ## Getting Started